4F (company): History

-In 2021, the company has begun its cooperation with the Polish volleyball team ZAKSA Kędzierzyn-Koźle, the winner of 2020–21 CEV Champions League.
-From the last EuroBasket 2022, the company become the new official supplier of Poland national basketball team played at home.
+In 2021, the company had begun its cooperation with the Polish volleyball team ZAKSA Kędzierzyn-Koźle, the winner of 2020–21 CEV Champions League.
+From the last EuroBasket 2022, the company became the new official supplier of the Poland national basketball team played at home.
+In the same year also became the official supplier of the Poland national Athletics team.
+From the 2023/2024 season the brand also became the new official kit supplier of the Slovak basketball champion's BK Inter Bratislava team.